General Nuclear Medicine

 Radiotracers have little or no taste.
 Inhaling a radiotracer feels no different than breathing the air around you or holding your breath.

-With some procedures, the technologist may place a catheter may be placed into your bladder. into your bladder.
+With some procedures, the technologist may place a catheter into your bladder.
 This may cause temporary discomfort.

 It is important to remain still during the exam.
 Nuclear imaging causes no pain.
 However, having to remain still or in one position for long periods may cause discomfort